Graz: Etymology

+Despite the Slavic root of the name, however, the city of Graz was founded by Bavarian settlers who arrived shortly after the Slavs, with whom they intermixed.
+The city's name first appears in records in 1128; a record of Grez from 1091 is disputed.

 History

 The oldest settlement on the ground of the modern city of Graz dates back to the Copper Age.
 However, no historical continuity exists of a settlement before the Middle Ages.
+The city was originally called "Bayrischgraz" or "Bavarian Graz" (i.e. German Graz) by the German founders to distinguish it from the elder "Windischgraz" or "Slovenian Graz".
+Bavarian Graz, however, soon eclipsed its Slovenian counterpart and henceforth Graz always referred to the German one.

 During the 12th century, dukes under Babenberg rule made the town into an important commercial center.
 Later, Graz came under the rule of the Habsburgs and, in 1281, gained special privileges from King Rudolph I.

 In the 14th century, Graz became the city of residence of the Inner Austrian line of the Habsburgs.
 The royalty lived in the Schlossberg castle and from there ruled Styria, Carinthia, most of today's Slovenia, and parts of Italy (Carniola, Gorizia and Gradisca, Trieste).

 In the 16th century, the city's design and planning were primarily controlled by Italian Renaissance architects and artists.
 One of the most famous buildings representative of this style is the Landhaus, designed by Domenico dell'Allio, and used by the local rulers as a governmental headquarters.

-The University of Graz was founded by Archduke Karl II in 1585, it's the city's oldest university.
-For most of its existence, it was controlled by the Catholic church, and was closed in 1782 by Joseph II in an attempt to gain state control over educational institutions.
+The University of Graz was founded by Archduke Karl II in 1585, it is the city's oldest university.
+For most of its existence, it was controlled by the Catholic Church, and was closed in 1782 by Joseph II in an attempt to gain state control over educational institutions.
 Joseph II transformed it into a lyceum where civil servants and medical personnel were trained.
 In 1827 it was re-established as a university by Emperor Franz I, and was named 'Karl-Franzens Universität' or 'Charles-Francis University' in English.
 More than 30,000 students are currently enrolled at this university.

 Astronomer Johannes Kepler lived in Graz for a short period beginning in 1594.
 He worked as district mathematician and taught at the Lutheran school, but still found time to study astronomy.
 He left Graz for Prague in 1600 when Protestants were banned from the city.

 Ludwig Boltzmann was Professor for Mathematical Physics from 1869 to 1890.
 During that time, Nikola Tesla studied electrical engineering at the Polytechnic in 1875.

 Nobel laureate Otto Loewi taught at the University of Graz from 1909 until 1938.
 Ivo Andrić, the 1961 Nobel Prize for Literature laureate obtained his doctorate at the University of Graz.
 Erwin Schrödinger was briefly chancellor of the University of Graz in 1936.